junwatu/paribasa/API.md

 ## `paribasa.searchQuote(word)`

-This method will return `array` of all paribasa that contain the search keyword.
+This method will return `promise`, result of all paribasa that contain the search keyword.

 > NOTE: Javanese heavily use accented letter so for the keyword with
 > accented letter such as 'duwé' versus 'duwe' will have different search result